azhuge233/ASF-IPC-CLI-Wrapper/README.md

 # ASF-IPC-CLI-Wrapper

-Simple ArchiSteamFarm IPC command CLI wrapper, no more opening browser.
+Simple ArchiSteamFarm IPC command CLI wrapper, no more opening browser or Steam Chat.

 ## How this works

-It sends POST requests to API `Api/Command` then returns the result.
+It sends POST requests to ASF IPC's API endpoint `Api/Command` then returns the result.

 ## Usage